 #5 The Corgi will herd you to the park.

 Corgis like to exercise, and in fact, they need this for their overall wellbeing.
-They have a tendency to gain weight if they do not get enough exercise.
-And a small dog that appears to be slightly overweight may actually be obese.
+They tend to gain weight if they do not get enough exercise.
+And a small dog that appears to be slightly overweight may be obese.

 If you allow Corgis the time and space to exercise as they naturally desire, they should not have a problem with obesity.